City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * `AWS_SES_KEY_ID`: Key ID for Amazon SES.
 * `AWS_SES_KEY_VALUE`: Key value for Amazon SES.
 * `AWS_SES_REGION`: Aws region for Amazon SES.
 For example: "eu-central-1".
+* `CERT_SELECTION`: Possible values are `test` and `prod`.
+Determines which set of certificates to use in SAML2.0 communication with Suomi.fi.
+The certificates are stored in the `certs` directory.
 * `EMAIL_SOURCE`: Email address to be shown as sender address when seding emails from Amazon SES.
 * `EMAIL_RETURN_PATH`: Email where AWS error notifications/bounces are sent, such as invalid email addresses tms.
+* `ENABLE_SETUP_ENDPOINTS`: If "yes", allows creating a new admin via _registerAdmin_ endpoint and enables creating test junior data via endpoints.
+See the project root readme for details.
 * `ENTRA_ADMIN_ROLE`: Determines the Entra ID (group) role for detecting who should have admin privileges.
 * `ENTRA_APP_KEY_DISCOVERY_URL`: Entra ID key (certificate) discovery URL for the application, if Entra ID is to be used.
 The format is: `https://login.microsoftonline.com/<TENANT ID>/discovery/keys?appid=<APP ID>`.
 If given, login and user management based on database data will be disabled.
-* `CERT_SELECTION`: Possible values are `test` and `prod`.
-Determines which set of certificates to use in SAML2.0 communication with Suomi.fi.
-The certificates are stored in the `certs` directory.
-* `DETAILED_LOGS`: If evaluates to true, use detailed logs.
-This basically prints ids of objects being operated on, for almost every operation.
-This might result in a lot of logs, so off by default.
 * `FRONTEND_URL`: Base URL for frontend.
 Used e.g. in redirecting the user during SSO process.
 * `HTTP_LOG_LEVEL`: A pino logger level as string.
 Optional, defaults to 'info'.
 Use 'debug' or 'silent' to hide HTTP access logs.
 * `IDP_ENTITY_ID`: Entity ID of the identity provider, Suomi.fi in this case.
 Defined in the IdP metadata XML.
-* `JSON_LOGS`: If evaluates to true, use JSON log format.
 * `JWT_SECRET`: Secret string used for JWTs.
 Arbitrary.
 Optional if only single backend instance is in use.
 * `KOMPASSI_API_KEY`: API key for Kompassi integration, if integration enabled in admin-frontend.
 * `KOMPASSI_API_URL`: URL to use for Kompassi integration.